WojciechMatuszewski/programming-notes/web/css/fem-grid-flexbox-v3.md

 ## Grid tricks

 -   Grid allows you to **overlap items without using `position: absolute`**.

     -   All you have to do is to ensure the `grid-column` and `grid-row` overlap between multiple items.

+-   **Vertical (block-level) margins do NOT collapse** when using grid.

+    -   You might need to disable margins when using grip and favor the `gap` property.

+-   The `minmax` allows you to create effect similar to `flex-basis` where one column shrinks _first_ and then all other columns follow.
+    -   But if you want that kind of behavior, `flexbox` might be a better choice.